 Happy St Patrick’s Day!
 Or Paddy’s Day, but never Patty’s Day, ok?
+A patty is a burger, also a woman’s name.
+It is not the patron saint of Ireland whom this day is named for.
 And no mention of leprechauns, because, you know, groan.
 Can I just say that Lucky Charms are and American cereal and that it has nothing to do with us!

 St Patrick’s Day in the Ireland of my Youth